 In accordance with our aims we intend to promote quality, creativity and opportunity in all that we do at Peckover.
+We were successful in gaining Bronze Equality Award status in June 2020.

 We will assess current school practices and implement all necessary resulting actions in relation to: